Everyone has their way to make matzah ball soup, but what’s best? I tested them all, and came up with 10 Tips For the Best Matzah Ball Soup Ever!

 6. Time to get crafty.
 I always add onions into my matzo balls for extra flavor, but you can get creative with dill, parsley, garlic, even saffron.

 7. Don’t overwork your balls.
 The key to fluffy balls is not to overwork the mixture when mixing or making the balls.
 I think golf ball size makes the best balls!

 8. Float to the top!
 When cooking, your balls will puff up and float to the top when they are done.
 Test one by cutting it in half- the color should be uniform all the way through.
 And no peeking as your matzo balls are cooking!
 Just let them go…

 9. Plan ahead.
 You can totally make matzah ball soup ahead of time.
 Either freeze the whole shebang together in plastic bags for up to three months, or refrigerate the balls separated from the broth (so they don’t get mushy).

-What about vegetarians?
-As much as I want to say no soup for you, because it’s so fun to pretend to be the Soup Nazi, you can still make it work!
+10. What about vegetarians?
+As much as I want to say no soup for you, because it’s so fun to pretend to be a Seinfeld character, you can still make it work!
 Make your own broth with vegetables only, and use oil in place of schmaltz.

 These tips originally appeared on The Jewish Week.